IsaacWeber1/scraper_module/README.md

        runner.run_all()
        runner.save_all()
    ```
+   ### Running a Single Spider
    If you wish to run one spider at a time, you can use a run_single script like this:
    ```python
    # run_single.py
    import os